Powa458/okta-jwt-verifier-golang/README.md

 token, err := verifier.VerifyAccessToken("{JWT}")
 ```

-##### How to validate custom claim
+#### How to validate custom claim

-In additon to above example with, to validate custom claim follow exmaple below for scope and group custom claim in access token:
+In additon to above example, to validate custom claim follow example below for `scope` and `group` custom claim in access token:

 NOTE: This is only supported for access token validation.